Continued fractions, the Chen-Stein method and extreme value theory: introduction

 \begin{theorem} With the notation as above, we have the following upper bound on the rate of convergence in \eqref{conv:doeblin_iosifescu}: there exists $\kappa >0$ such that for all $\delta >0$ and for all $n \in \mathbb{N}$,

 where $d_{TV}$ denotes the total variation distance. \end{theorem}

+We would like to mention that we blend probability theory (namely, the Chen-Stein method; see Theorem~\ref{thm_Arratia_et_al}), ergodic theory (specifically, the exponential mixing property \eqref{mixing_exp}) and real analysis (more precisely, a second order regular variation estimate; the second inequality in \eqref{est:RV2}) to prove the result above.

-The above result has the following very strong consequence on the rate of weak convergence of scaled $k^{th}$ maxima.
+Theorem~\ref{thm:rate_DI} has the following very strong consequence on the rate of weak convergence of scaled $k^{th}$ maxima.
 The upper bound here is uniform over $u$ bounded away from zero and uniform over $k \in \mathbb{N}$ at the same time.

 \begin{cor} With $\kappa$ as in Theorem~\ref{thm:rate_DI}, we get that for all $\delta>0$ and for all $n \in \mathbb{N}$,

 \end{cor} The above corollary follows from Theorem~\ref{thm:rate_DI} by restricting the supremum in the definition of total variation distance to sets of the form $\{0, 1, \ldots, k-1\}$ with $k$ running over the set of all positive integers.